Vary your veggies.

 Eating vegetables provides health benefits — people who eat more vegetables and fruits as part of an overall healthy diet are likely to have a reduced risk of some chronic diseases.
 Vegetables provide nutrients vital for health and maintenance of your body.

 Dietary fiber from vegetables, as part of an overall healthy diet, helps reduce blood cholesterol levels and may lower risk of heart disease.
-Fiber is important for proper bowel function.
-It helps reduce constipation and diverticulosis.
-Fiber-containing foods such as vegetables help provide a feeling of fullness with fewer calories.

 Vitamin A keeps eyes and skin healthy and helps to protect against infections.